Why Potassium Makes Your Muscles Grow

 But, even if you have the perfect exercise routine and are on top of your nutrition, it won’t make a difference without potassium.
 Instead, the protein will be expelled, the calories will be converted to excess fat, and the exercise will just feel like it's not working and like it's leaving you with sore muscles.
 That's why people bounce between diets and exercise routines - they're missing the most important piece of the puzzle.

-Potassium and Insulin
+Potassium and Fat Storing Hormone

 That’s why many diabetics lose their muscle mass.
 Their cells literally cannot accept the amino acids that they need to create protein, and thereby muscle.